mProjectsCode/obsidian-meta-bind-plugin/README.md

 # Obsidian Meta Bind Plugin
 This plugin can create input fields inside your notes and bind them to metadata fields.

+### UNDER CONSTRUCTION
+This plugin is not yet finished.

+Planed features are:
+- two-way sync (listening to file changes and updating the input fields)
+- more input types

 ### How to use
 To create an input field you have to write an inline code block starting with `INPUT`.
 Then in square brackets the type of input field and what metadata field to bind to.